BenjaminVockenberg/LD26-Another-Minimal-War/README.md

 # Another Minimal War
-This is an arcade game for LudumDare26.
+This is a GameJam entry for LudumDare26.
 Created with GameMaker:Studio

 Requirements: